Event Propagation

 How are events tracked?

-For most customers, this may be enough to track how their Arcades are performing.
-However, there may be times when a customer may want to track Arcade events with their own analytics stack.
+This may be enough for most customers to track how their Arcades are performing.
+However, there may be times when a customer may want to track Arcade events with their analytics stack.

 Approach